Industry issues - advisors speak out

 Agency of the month

-This month English Language Academy (ELA) in Ireland nominates Silvia Utrini Intercambio in Brazil.
-Therese Fagan from the school explains this decision.
+This month Clubclass English Language Centre in Malta nominates Global Connection in Colombia.
+Alex Fenech from the school explains this decision.